'I can die': Medvedev survives extreme heat at Tokyo Games - WHIZ News

 Badosa also had to withdraw from a mixed doubles match later with partner Pablo Carreno Busta.

 Vondrousova, the Czech player who eliminated Naomi Osaka a day earlier, had won the first set 6-3.
-She’s now in the semifinals and into the medal rounds.
+She’s now in the semifinals and into the medal rounds and will next face fourth-seeded Elina Svitolina of Ukraine.
+Ninth-seeded Belinda Bencic of Switzerland will play 15th-seeded Elena Rybakina of Kazakhstan in the other semifinal match.

 After some rain a day earlier, the temperature rose to 88 degrees F (31 degrees C) but the heat index made it feel like a sizzling 99 degrees F (37 degrees C).